Things to do in London

 There are 2 circles at the Theatre Royal Drury Lane — the Royal Circle and the Grand Circle.
 Obstructions in front of the Royal Circle are minimal, therefore these are prized seats.
 The Grand circle is a little distant from the stage but the steep rake improves sight lines.

-What is the Balcony in Theatre Theatre Royal Drury Lane seating plan?
+What is the balcony in Theatre Royal Drury Lane seating plan?

 The Balcony section of the Theatre Royal Drury Lane is the most distant from the stage but hardly has any obstructions of view.
 The seats here are usually cheap and the sight lines are great because there is no overhang either.